Keeping Your Information Safe

 Changing preferences for security warnings and certificates

-If you don’t want to see warnings about insecure content or if you want to change other preferences concerning security, choose Preferences… from the Camino application menu and open the Security preference pane.
+If you don’t want to see warnings about insecure content or if you want to change other security preferences, choose Preferences… from the Camino application menu and open the Security preference pane.
 Uncheck the options for warnings you no longer wish to receive.
 You can also see the certificates that Camino recognizes by clicking the Show Certificates button in the preference pane.

 Accessing websites that require a personal certificate